navdeepsb/simaweb/README.md

 #### Setting up the project for development

 1. Run this web app from Google App Engine console
-2. Open terminal and run `clear && grunt watchify`
+2. Open terminal, get to the root of this directory and run `clear && grunt watchify`
+3. Browse the web app in browser (development env is set)

 .